jchoi207/crystal_gui/README.md

 ## GUI for .hp files
-- Run main.py to start the GUI
-- TODO:
-    - Browse button leads to multiple copies of the same file
-    - Combine browse and plot without copying files
+- Instead of parsing through individual '''.hp''' files, this GUI allows you to view the entire database in a more user-friendly manner.
+- The user can trash individual images.
+Note these files are recoverable if the user copies the '''.hp''' file before trashing.